Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: Discussions

-As a first step towards finding this metric, Newtonian gravitation on $\mS^3$ can help us guessing its first order.
+{As presented in Section~\ref{sec:Why}, the initial hypothesis of staticity is probably what led to the presence of (non-physical) repulsive singularities.
+Therefore, a more physical approach would be to solve the system~\eqref{eq:biCoEq}--\eqref{eq:biCoCond} with the line element~\eqref{eq:non-static}, i.e. with time dependence.
+We expect the solution to represent one, or two, BHs (with positive mass) at opposite poles of an {\it expanding} 3-sphere.} As a first step towards finding this metric, Newtonian gravitation on $\mS^3$ can help us guessing its first order.
 The Newtonian gravitational potential of a point mass in an expanding vacuum $\mS^3$ universe was derived in \citep{2023_Vigneron_et_al_a} to be